-Fourth, the technician should demo or present his work.
-He knows it best and he should be the one to show off everything he has created.
+4) The technician should demo or present the work.
+He knows it best and he should be the one to show off everything created.

-Fifth, the project manager is responsible for documenting the discussion, noting any changes, clarifying feedback, and reviewing next steps.
-If the project manager tries to present the work, it becomes very challenging for him to also be responsible for those items.
+5) The project manager is responsible for documenting the discussion, noting any changes, clarifying feedback, and reviewing next steps.
+If the project manager tries to present the work, it becomes very challenging to also track those items.

 Meetings can be a drain on resources, but during a project, they are necessary to keep everyone on track.
 If done properly, you can host highly effective status meetings.